General Louis Lepic

 Arc de Triomphe: LEPIC on the east pillar

 Lepic spent the next few years serving in garrisons in Italy.
-When war broke out in 1805, Lepic was employed in the advance guard of the Army of Italy.
-On December 18th, Lepic was given the position of colonel major of the Grenadiers à Cheval of the Imperial Guard, with which he served throughout the coming campaigns in Prussia and Poland.
+When the campaigns against the Third Coalition began in 1805, Lepic was employed in the advance guard of the Army of Italy.
+After the campaign was completed, on December 18th Lepic was given the position of colonel-major of the Grenadiers à Cheval of the Imperial Guard and so he began serving with the main body of the Grande Armée.
+He served in Prussia and Poland from 1806 to 1807.

-Later in the battle, as the French VII Corps began to be wiped out, Napoleon ordered a great cavalry charge to try and alleviate the situation.
+Later in the battle, as VII Corps was being destroyed by the Russians, Napoleon ordered a great cavalry charge to try and alleviate the situation.
 Lepic and his men were part of this great charge, but they penetrated too deeply and were unable to return to the French lines.
-A Russian officer asked them to surrender, and Lepic pointed his sabre at his men and replied, "Look at those those mugs there.
+A Russian officer asked them to surrender, and Lepic pointed his saber at his men and replied, "Look at those mugs there.
 Tell me honestly, sir, do they look as though they want to surrender?"3 Lepic and his men then cut their way back through the Russian line.
-Napoleon happily greeted him as he returned to the French line, and told Lepic that he had feared he would soon be receiving a report of Lepic's capture since it had taken so long for Lepic to return.
+Napoleon happily greeted Lepic as he returned to the French line and Napoleon told Lepic that he had feared he would soon be receiving a report of Lepic's capture since it had taken so long for Lepic to return.
 Lepic responded, "The only report you shall ever receive will be of my death, not of my capture."4 Nonetheless, Lepic had not escaped unscathed, having received wounds to his legs and knees.
-A week later he was promoted to général de brigade.
+Less than a week later he was promoted to général de brigade.

-In 1808, General Lepic went to Spain with his unit of the Guard.
-The next year he returned to France and took part in the campaign in Germany that year.
-He was rewarded as a Baron of the Empire and Commander of the Legion of Honor and then fought at Wagram .
-In 1810 he went back to Spain, and in 1811 briefly served in the Army of Portugal before returning to France.
+In 1808 General Lepic went to Spain with his unit of the Guard.
+The next year he returned to France and then he took part in the campaign against Austria that year.
+During the campaign he was rewarded as a Baron of the Empire and Commander of the Legion of Honor and then he served at Wagram .
+In 1810 he went back to Spain and in 1811 he briefly served in the Army of Portugal before returning to France.

-1812 saw Lepic continuing to command his men during the campaign of Russia.
-In November he and his men sent Platov's cossacks reeling.
-In 1813 Lepic was promoted to général de division and became colonel of the 2nd Gardes d'Honneur.
-He served during the campaigning in Saxony that year, and then at the end of the year took command of the 21st military division.
-After Napoleon abdicated he was put on non-activity by the Bourbons.
-With Napoleon's return Lepic served in the headquarters of the Army of the North, and after Napoleon's second abdication he retired.
+In 1812 Lepic took part in the campaign against Russia and during the retreat on November 7th he and his men sent Platov's cossacks reeling.
+In 1813 he was promoted to général de division and he became colonel of the 2nd Guards of Honor.
+Lepic served during the campaign in Saxony that year and then at the end of the year took command of the 21st military division.
+After Napoleon abdicated in April of 1814 Lepic was put on non-activity by the Bourbons.
+With Napoleon's return in 1815 for the Hundred Days Lepic served in the headquarters of the Army of the North and after Napoleon's second abdication he retired.

 Notes